Senate elections

 • Must plan on being Boston-based for the full duration of their potential term (2 semesters)

-• May not holding a different leadership position in SGA
+• May not hold a different leadership position in SGA

 If a student does not fit this criteria but would still like to get involved with the broader SGA, please visit the Get Involved Page.
 If they would like to directly get involved with Senate, we welcome their attendance as a student-at-large and invite them to write legislation for Senate.